-So, to find the top men’s shoe brands for your feet and the planet, we waded through impact reports, materials, sourcing, manufacturing, and general green practices.
+So, to find the top men’s shoe brands, we waded through impact reports, materials, sourcing, manufacturing, and general green practices.

 Thousand Fell has tested their sustainable shoes for men up to 2.4 million steps (of which we’ve contributed many a mile), ensuring an extended and durable life.